 They will exhaust their willingness to invest

-for a future that they can't predict.
+For future, that they can't predict.

 I think that sounds like a lot of the questions

-that we've dealt with not just in the US,
+that we have dealt with not just in the US,

 but in the UK and elsewhere over the last few years.

 So, everything that we put out there has to

-clear, plain, and relatable.
+plain and relatable.